HerpDerpinstine/DDSS.LobbyGuard/README.md

 - Extended Invite Codes to avoid Generation Conflicts
 - Extended Gameplay Settings

-* Settings Menu can be found on the Main Menu
+* Settings Menu can be found at the top of the Main Menu and Lobby
 * Persistent Blacklist Database is found in ``UserData/LobbyGuard/Blacklist.json``

 * Discord: https://discord.gg/JDw423Wskf